lightbend/paradox/docs/src/main/paradox/features/theming.md

 If you use the default paradox theme for example, take a look at the [generic theme](https://github.com/lightbend/paradox/tree/master/themes/generic/src/main/assets) to see the templates you could use or modify for your personal templates.

 An example of modification of this template would be to use some of its templates and modify for example the default `page.st` file to manipulate the other template files differently.
-Once again, if you don't want to modify the `page.st` file but use an other default page built by yourself, you can add the `layout` property as explained in the [layout section](templating.md#layout)
+Once again, if you don't want to modify the `page.st` file but use an other default page built by yourself, you can add the `layout` property as explained in the @ref[layout section](templating.md#layout)